timeparity/sms-sharepoint/README.md

 using (ClientContext clientcontext = am.GetWebLoginClientContext(siteurl))
 {
-    // Send SMS to An array of users,
+    // Send SMS to an array of users,
     // create a new request for each user (batchsize = 1)
     SMSRequestResult result = clientcontext.SendSMSToMultipleUsers(userArray , smscontent, 1);
     Console.WriteLine("Requested by array");
     Console.WriteLine("Result : " + result.status.ToString());
     Console.WriteLine("Result Message: " + result.status_message);

-    // Send SMS to An List of users,
+    // Send SMS to a List of users,
     // create a single request for every 25 users  (batchsize default value is 25) SMSRequestResult result2 = clientcontext.SendSMSToMultipleUsers(userList , smscontent);
     Console.WriteLine("Requested by list");